 Transposition of the Great Arteries (TGA)

-- The aorta is connected to the right ventricle.
-It should normally be connected to the left ventricle.
+- The aorta is connected to the right ventricle (one of the heart’s lower pumping chambers) instead of the left ventricle.

-- The pulmonary artery is connected to the left ventricle when it should normally be connected to the right ventricle.
+- The pulmonary artery is connected to the left ventricle instead of the right ventricle.

 - Poor feeding

 - Slow weight gain

 Transposition of the Great Arteries Diagnosis